sunzuchris204/Photo-Gallery/README.md

 # Navigate to the project directory
     cd Photo-Gallery

+# Challenges Directory
+    it contains both ArraysMap and stringTransform files and I have managed to solve the given examples in the problem.

 # Dependencies
     Google Fonts: This project uses Google Fonts, which requires an internet connection to load the fonts.
     Ensure you are connected to the internet for the fonts to display correctly.